sanjayrao77/bitrotchecker/README.md

 tar -cf - . | ./bitrotchecker --tar --tar-stdout --progress /tmp/md5s.txt | gzip > /mnt/mybackup.tgz
 ```

+Some versions of tar are not supported.
+It should work with modern GNU Tar
+(with ././@LongLink) and POSIX 1003.1-1988 (aka ustar) formats.
+It should be
+fairly easy to add support for other formats.

 Note that bitrotchecker reads the uncompressed tar data but it is compressed
 afterward.